 The AIUM’s Training Guidelines establish the minimum training, experience, credentialing, and continuing medical education (CME) requirements for medical staff and personnel who perform and interpret diagnostic ultrasound examinations.

 AIUM Official Statements contain the AIUM’s official position on important issues and topics related to clinical ultrasound and provide guidance and support to members, the Board of Governors, staff, and stakeholders.

 The AIUM understands that there are many factors to consider when choosing a career path.
 We offer several tools to assist you with your decision and transition into the field.

 Articles on Phantoms (some articles available only to AIUM members)

 Student Competition Playbook--This resource is a step-by-step guidebook on how to develop an ultrasound competition for students.
 Includes a case study.
 This is a members-only resource.

 OB-GYN Ultrasound Lecture Series--32 lectures that provide a strong foundation in the performance and interpretation of OB-GYN ultrasound examinations.
 Viewers can take a short assessment to gauge their understanding.

 Breast Elastography in Routine Clinical Practice--This program presents the principles of elasticity imaging and reviews the use of both strain and shear wave imaging in the detection and characterization of breast lesions in routine clinical practice.

 Breast Density: Implications, Controversies, and the Role of Ultrasound--This resource examines the challenges associated with assessing breast density, and the evidence and controversies surrounding breast density legislation.

-This program illuminates the interconnectedness and roles of sonography, mammography and magnetic resonance imaging in clinical breast imaging.
+Breast Imaging: Where Are We Going?--This resource illuminates the interconnectedness and roles of sonography, mammography, and magnetic resonance imaging in clinical breast imaging.